Manasquan, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 27.22 mi of roadways, of which 24.56 mi were maintained by the municipality, 1.56 mi by Monmouth County and 1.10 mi by the New Jersey Department of Transportation.

 Route 71 is the most significant highway running directly through the borough.
 The Garden State Parkway is the nearest major highway.
-The Monmouth County Route 524 Spur is also an important thoroughfare in Manasquan.
+County Route 524 Spur is also an important thoroughfare in Manasquan.